Or how Ben

 War had it's less serious side and one of them was the time

-when Thomas Jefferson and Ben Franklin were appointed to the Great Seal
+when Thomas Jefferson and Ben Franklin were appointed by the First Congress to the Great Seal

 design committee.
 We pretty much were the Great Seal design committee.

 of Independence so we were headed for the front

 lines to defend it and what it stood for.
 The rest of